uw-esolab/neup-ies/README.md

 ## Building SAM

-1. To build SSC and all accompanying projects in their debugging versions, run the following in a command line in this directory (`$DEVDIR`):
+1. To build SSC and all accompanying projects in their debugging versions, run the following in a command line in the directory `$DEVDIR/neup-ies`:
     ```
     source ./build_debug_SAM
     ```
-    - a CodeLite workspace will be created in the directory `../build_debug`.
+    - a CodeLite workspace will be created in the directory `$DEVDIR/build_debug`.
     - for more information on debugging with CodeLite, see [these instructions.](https://github.com/uw-esolab/docs/blob/main/sam/debugSSCwithPySSC_Linux_CodeLiteIDE.md)

 2. To build PySAM, everything will be built in their release versions in `build` folders within their respective directories.
-Run the following in a command line in this directory (`$DEVDIR`):
+Run the following in a command line in the directory `$DEVDIR/neup-ies`:
     ```
     source ./build_pysam
     ```
-    - a CodeLite workspace will be created in the directories `../build_ssc_export` and `../build_sam_export` respectively.
+    - a CodeLite workspace will be created in the directories `$DEVDIR/build_ssc_export` and `$DEVDIR/build_sam_export` respectively.
     - for more information on building PySAM, see [these instructions.](https://github.com/uw-esolab/docs/blob/main/sam/building_PySAM_using_modified_SSC.md)